Hara Arena: History

 In October 2019, it was reported the existing facility would not be able to be salvaged due to the already existing damage having been compounded by the tornado.
 The owners planned to request rezoning from entertainment to commercial in order to attract interest that would aid the facility's cleanup and redevelopment.
 It was estimated that the facility suffered $7.5 million in damages, the most for any property in the Montgomery County area.

 In March 2020, it was announced the property had been rezoned and that demolition was likely to start soon.
 However, it was unclear how any such plans might be affected by the increased restrictions and financial difficulties put in place shortly afterwards due to the COVID-19 pandemic.

 In May 2020, Heitz revealed that a multi-million dollar NASDAQ corporation was interested in the plot and could bring at least 50 new jobs to the area.
 He and the client planned to present a plan for construction to Trotwood in late July, with demolition to start immediately if the plan was approved.

 In September 2020, Trotwood officially announced plans to demolish the arena and rezone the land.

 In November 2020, it was announced that the lettering from the arena's iconic sign as well as bricks from the arena would be auctioned for charity.
 Heitz said that his company had hoped to salvage seating from the building, but was unable due to mold damage from the tornado.

 In 2025, it was reported that the state of Ohio was planning to purchase the property with the intent to build a Forensic Mental Health Facility.
 The plan was supported by Harrison Township, on which approximately one third of the property lies, but objected to by the City Council of Trotwood, which stated they felt the project does not align with their vision for economic revitalization, job creation, and quality of life improvements for the city.
 In November 2025, despite reports that the funding had been obtained to move forward with the project, Trotwood mayor Yvette F. Page stated at a town hall that she would not give up fighting against the project until they started digging up dirt.
+Nevertheless, it was reported in January 2026 that the state of Ohio had purchased the property, with the intent to begin work within the next few months and a projected opening date sometime in 2030.